DaranishT/ExpoGeo/README.md

-# EXPOGEO
+# ExpoGeo

-[Brief description of what the project does.
-E.g., A simple inventory management system built with native PHP and MySQL.]
+[cite_start]ExpoGeo is an interactive wiki-based portal designed to streamline expo management by centralizing schedules, exhibitor information, and event documentation[cite: 20, 22].
+It serves as a comprehensive platform for attendees, organizers, and administrators to connect and manage event data efficiently.

 ![Project Screenshot](screenshots/1.png)

 ##  Prerequisites

 Before you begin, ensure you have the following installed on your local machine: